 Our annual multi-disciplinary conference to showcase the work taking place across the South East Coast in support of the Armed Forces Community and the Armed Forces Covenant will be held on Tuesday 22 January 2019.

-To find out more about the event and book your place please visit our sister website.
+To view the presentations from the event please visit our sister website.

 This is a 1 day training course which holds a focus on military culture, which can be difficult for those on the course and the training tries to hold a military feel, taking place in Army Barracks and all communication in military format.

 This training is also an opportunity to understand why you should support the work, what resources are available and the need to network.